|Nutrition Facts (per serving)|

 Pulse until completely mixed.

-Add the sugar, if desired, especially if your oranges are a little on the tart side.
-Blend again.
+If using, add the sugar, especially if your orange juice is on the tart side.
+Blend again until smooth.

-Freeze for 2 to 3 hours, until the popsicles are completely solid.
+Freeze for at least 2 to 3 hours, until the popsicles are completely solid.

-Run hot water over the mold to release the popsicles.
-Serve immediately.
+When ready to eat, run hot water over the mold to release the popsicles.